A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Problem Definition

 \begingroup \allowdisplaybreaks

-\endgroup where \eqref{eq_mul_opt_problem_1_const_1} and \eqref{eq_mul_opt_problem_1_const_2} represent the reliability and latency constraints, respectively. \eqref{eq_mul_opt_problem_1_const_3} and \eqref{eq_mul_opt_problem_1_const_4} are the numerical constraints on the variables.
+\endgroup where \eqref{eq_mul_opt_problem_1_const_1} and \eqref{eq_mul_opt_problem_1_const_2} represent the reliability and latency constraints, respectively, and $ \varepsilon_m $ is the maximum allowed CEP of the decoder. \eqref{eq_mul_opt_problem_1_const_3} and \eqref{eq_mul_opt_problem_1_const_4} are the numerical constraints on the variables.
 Since the hardware platform is assumed to be fixed in \eqref{eq_mul_opt_prob}, $ T_b $ and $ T_s $ are fixed.
-Notice that although selecting $ \Delta \rho = 0 $ and $ \Delta r = 0 $ is theoretically achievable, it requires very complex decoder to achieve the desired CEP.
-On the other hand, selecting $ \Delta \rho > 0 $ and $ \Delta r > 0 $ yields a reduction in decoder complexity, but it will also cause performance degradation in the transmission efficiency since the rate-power pair is receding from the bound.
+Notice that the overall goal of this MOOP is to achieve the ultimate point $[0,0]$.
+However, although selecting $ \Delta \rho = 0 $ and $ \Delta r = 0 $ is theoretically achievable, it requires very complex decoder to achieve the desired CEP.
+On the other hand, selecting $ \Delta \rho > 0 $ and $ \Delta r > 0 $ yields a reduction in decoder complexity, but it will also cause performance degradation in the transmission efficiency since the rate-power pair is receding from the ultimate point $[0,0]$.